gitforwork2/gitforwork.github.io/about.md

 In no event we will be liable for any loss or damage including without limitation, indirect or consequential loss or damage, whatsoever in connection with, the use of this website.
-Through this website you are able to link to other websites which are not under the control of [Website Name].

 </div>
 <br/>